artumi-richard/artumi-richard/README.md

 ## People skills

-I've run Artumi Systems Ltd in the UK since 2013, which has meant having skills in sales and project management, and so on, all involving good clear communication with customers.
+I've run Artumi Systems Ltd in the UK since 2013 (and as a sole trader since 2006), which has meant having skills in sales and project management, and so on, all involving good clear communication with customers.

 ## Interests